Interview Questions & Answers | Information Security

 - If possible, always encrypt your personal data

 - Ensure the operating system is updated with security patches

 - plan to back up your data

 Q6.
 What is WEP cracking?

 Ans: WEP stands for Wired Equivalent Privacy (WEP) and it is a security algorithm for wireless networks.
-Now, as the name suggests, WEP cracking signifies exploitation of vulnerabilities present in the wireless network and access confidential information.
+Now, as the name suggests, WEP cracking signifies the exploitation of vulnerabilities present in the wireless network and access to confidential information.

 Q7.
 Explain what is phishing.
 How can it be prevented?